jaeyk/academic-kickstart/content/home/teaching.md

 +++

 My graduate funding package required me to teach one semester.
 I have taught way more than the minimum teaching load because I enjoy teaching.
-Also, teaching programming and statistics has helped me to learn how to explain a technical subject to non-experts and fill the missing gaps in my knowledge.
+Also, teaching programming and statistics has helped me to learn how to explain a technical subject to non-experts.

 ## Teaching Awards and Training